Why would two film companies make the same escape room movies in the same year?

 Sometimes when a craze is hot (escape rooms), production companies invest in similar scripts around the same time and then have a race to see who can get it done first.
 I wonder if that’s what happened here?
 In most cases, if the idea is similar, they go under different titles like The Disaster Artist and Best F(r)iends which are both about Tommy Wiseau and Greg Sestero and were both released 2017.

 In any case, escape rooms were on trend for a moment and so, these ideas became movies at the same time.
-I like escape rooms, so I watched them both.
+I like escape room movies, so I watched them both.

 I could only find 3 examples of films that give the same year with the same title;